Choose Love (organisation): Controversies

 In May 2020 Choose Love contacted partner associations in Calais warning them that distributing or discussing "Safety at Sea" leaflets could be "regarded as criminal offences".
 Choose Love then told partner organisations to sign a "Memorandum of Understanding" promising not to "carry out activities which risk breaching the law."
 Watch the Channel, disputed the position, Choose Love replied: "We are unable to fund organisations distributing leaflets of this nature."

 In December 2021, The Times published an article containing allegations of workplace bullying at the charity and the mishandling of a rape allegation from a Choose Love employee by the charity's leadership.

-In December 2022, an open letter from 12 ex-Choose Love employees alleged that the charity’s leadership had presided over a ‘toxic work culture’ in which staff and volunteers felt ‘disposable.’
+In December 2022, an open letter from 12 ex-Choose Love employees alleged that the charity's leadership had presided over a "toxic work culture" in which staff and volunteers felt "disposable".

 Media coverage

 The Guardian chose Help Refugees as one of the partner charities for their 2016 Charity Appeal.

 Help Refugees' census of the Calais refugee camp received media coverage across the globe.

-A BBC documentary Calais: The Last Days Of The Jungle featured interviews with several Help Refugees staff and volunteers.
+A BBC documentary This World: Calais, The End of the Jungle featured interviews with several Help Refugees staff and volunteers.

 Celebrity endorsements

-Celebrities who have endorsed, advocated, partnered and performed for Help Refugees and their fundraising events include Phoebe Waller-Bridge, Jude Law, Tom Odell, and Pamela Anderson.
+Celebrities who have endorsed, advocated, partnered and performed for Help Refugees and their fundraising events include Phoebe Waller-Bridge, Jude Law, Tom Odell, Nicola Coughlan and Pamela Anderson.